Left Bundle Branch Block

 Some people with left bundle branch block may need a permanent pacemaker.
 A pacemaker helps keep the heart beating at the correct rate.
 This is usually only needed if you are having symptoms or have another conduction problem along with left bundle branch block.

 People with heart failure and left bundle branch block may need cardiac resynchronization therapy or CRT.
 This is a type of pacemaker therapy that helps the ventricles contract at the same time.
 CRT can increase the amount of blood that the heart ejects and can improve symptoms of shortness of breath and fatigue.
+It can improve survival.

 How do I manage left bundle branch block?